TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson_301_built_in_functions.md

     * Check student progress and completion of the lab, wrap up by taking any final questions.

 ###Accommodation/Differentiation
-If students are moving quickly, find another library to import from OR allow students to move on to creating their own functions
+If students are moving quickly, find another library to import from (see **bonus** in the lab) OR allow students to move on to creating their own functions.

 [Do Now]:do_now_301.md